Welcome to our guide on how to set up a tarp when camping. We'll explain 6 ways you can pitch a tarp and how to stop rain collecting on your tarp.

 Remove your front wheel.

 Create a ridge line from corner to corner.
-Tie a length of cordage to the corner you wish to lift, secure it to the seat post / saddle of your bike and peg out.
-Your bike should be at approx 90º to this ridge line.
+Tie a length of cord to the corner you wish to lift, secure it to the seat post or saddle of your bike and peg out.
+Your bike should be at approximately 90º to this ridge line.
 The illustration below shows the setup from above.

 Peg down the last corner making the tarp taught(ish)

-Attach a long loop of cordage to 2 lifter points, wrap this around your wheel, pull tight and peg out.
+Attach a long loop of cord to two lifter points, wrap this around your wheel, pull tight and peg out.

-(Note: this set up can be replicated with 2 walking poles in place of a bike)
+This set up can be replicated with two walking poles in place of a bike

-Attach lengths of Fredd to the tarp at the leading corners and at the lifter tabs halfway along the sides.
+Attach lengths of cord to the tarp at the leading corners and at the lifter tabs halfway along the sides.
 Loop around the top of your sticks and down to the sand.

-Fill dry bags with sand and attach the Fredd cord.
+Fill some dry bags with sand and attach the cord.